hyperledger/indy-node/design/txn_author_agreement.md

                                                                                           request_json: *const c_char)>) -> ErrorCode

-/// Builds a SET_TXN_ATHR_AGRMT_AML request.
+/// Builds a SET_TXN_AUTHOR_AGREEMENT_AML request.
 Request to add a new acceptance mechanism for transaction author agreement.
 /// Acceptance Mechanism is a description of the ways how the user may accept a transaction author agreement.
 ///
 /// #Params